 - Swiss cheese

-In general, wet cheeses tend to be higher in lactose than aged ones.
-The process of making fresh cheese is much faster.
+In general, younger cheeses tend to be higher in lactose than aged ones as the process of making them is fairly quick.

 This means there is less time for the bacteria to break down the lactose content.
-The whey content along with lactose tends to be higher as less is drained off.
+The lactose content may also be higher in wet cheese as less whey is drained off.

 Below is a list of some of the moderate FODMAP cheeses as per the Monash FODMAP app: